kalekundert/parametrize_from_file/docs/python_snippets.rst

   ``Vector(1, 0) + Vector(0, 1)``.

 - We can test invalid inputs, e.g. ``None``, and make sure the proper exception is raised.
-See `exceptions` for more information on this topic.
+See the `exceptions` tutorial for more information on how to do this elegantly.

 Below is the parameter file from the `getting_started` tutorial rewritten using python syntax.
 Note that the file is also rewritten in the NestedText_ format.